ChiR24/TaskHub/README.md

    flutter pub get
    ```

+4. Set up the app icon and splash screen:
+   - The app uses SVG files directly from the `assets/images` folder
+   - No additional setup is required

-4. Run the app on web:
+5. Run the app on web:
    ```bash
    flutter run -d chrome
    ```